mharunarrashid/Technical-writing/User_manual.md

 #### **2.1.
 Achieving the Best Performance**

 To achieve the best performance:
-i.
-Use only good-quality connection cables to avoid interference, deterioration in signal quality due to poor matching, and elevated noise levels (often associated with low-quality cables) ii.
-Do not secure the cables in tight bundles or roll the slack into tight coils iii.
-Position your Kramer 616T away from moisture, excessive sunlight, and dust
+- [x] Use only good-quality connection cables to avoid interference, deterioration in signal quality due to poor matching, and elevated noise levels (often associated with low-quality cables)
+- [x] Do not secure the cables in tight bundles or roll the slack into tight coils
+- [x] Position your Kramer 616T away from moisture, excessive sunlight, and dust